Inc. (NYSE:THI) (TSX:THI) recently posted its results for

 - Net income impacted by higher effective tax rate in the second quarter of 2007

 - Company declares fifth consecutive $0.07 quarterly dividend

-- $45.0 million spent to repurchase 1.3 million shares in the second quarter of
+- $45.0 million spent to repurchase 1.3 million shares in the

 Second quarter same-store sales increased 6.5% in Canada (6.1% in Q2 2006) and increased 3.8% in the U.S. (8.4% in Q2 2006).
 Tim Hortons(R) opened a total of 18 restaurants in the quarter compared to 30 restaurants in the second quarter last year.
 System wide sales growth(1) was 10.9% in the second quarter.
 System wide sales growth includes all franchised and Company-operated restaurants sales.